International Day for the Elimination of Racial Discrimination

 Organisations and community groups are invited to apply for funds to develop a project that meets at least one of the following objectives:

-• Increase the knowledge and skills of all communities to recognise and understand racism and its impact in society
+- Increase the knowledge and skills of local community members to recognise and address racism

 We also highly recommend that your application considers the following: